-- (2)(a) \$115,000 of the state route number 520 corridor account-state appropriation is provided solely for the department to enter into a dispute resolution process with local jurisdictions to produce interagency agreements to address the ongoing facility and landscape maintenance of the three state route number 520 eastside lids and surrounding areas at the Evergreen Point Road, 84th Avenue NE, and 92nd Avenue NE. - (b) The agreements pursuant to (a) of this subsection must be executed by June 30, 2024. - (3) ((The appropriations in this section provide sufficient funding for the department assuming vacancy savings that may change over time.
-Funding for staffing will be monitored and adjusted in the 2024 supplemental transportation appropriations act to restore funding as authorized staffing levels are achieved. - (4)))(a) ((\$7,000,000))) \$9,000,000 of the motor vehicle account state appropriation is provided solely for the department to address the risks to safety and public health associated with homeless encampments on department owned rights-of-way.
+- (2)(a) \$115,000 of the state route number 520 corridor account-state appropriation is provided solely for the department to enter into a dispute resolution process with local jurisdictions to produce interagency agreements to address the ongoing facility and landscape maintenance of the three state route number 520 eastside lids and surrounding areas at the Evergreen Point Road, 84th Avenue NE, and 92nd Avenue NE. - (b) The agreements pursuant to (a) of this subsection must be executed by June 30, 2024. - (3) (a) \$9,000,000 of the motor vehicle account-state appropriation is provided solely for the department to address the safety and public health associated with homeless encampments on department owned rights-of-way.
 The department must coordinate and work with local government officials and social service organizations who provide services and direct people to housing alternatives that are not in highway rights-of-way to help prevent future encampments from forming on highway rights-of-way and may reimburse the organizations doing this outreach assistance who transition people into treatment or housing or for debris clean up on highway rights-of-way.
 A minimum of \$2,000,000 of this appropriation must be used to deliver more frequent removal of litter on the highway rights-of-way that is generated by unsheltered people and may be used to hire crews specializing in collecting and disposing of garbage, clearing debris or hazardous material, and implementing safety improvements where hazards exist to the traveling public and department employees.
-The department may use these funds to either reimburse local law enforcement costs or the Washington state patrol if they are providing enhanced safety to department staff during debris cleanup or during efforts to prevent future encampments from forming on highway rights-of-way. - (b) Beginning November 1, 2023, and semiannually thereafter, the Washington state patrol and the department of transportation must jointly submit a report to the governor and the transportation

-1 committees of the legislature on the status of these efforts, 2 including:
+The department may use these funds to either reimburse local law enforcement costs or the Washington state patrol if they are providing enhanced safety to department staff during debris cleanup or during efforts to prevent future encampments from forming on highway rights-of-way. - (b) Beginning November 1, 2023, and semiannually thereafter, the Washington state patrol and the department of transportation must jointly submit a report to the governor and the transportation committees of the legislature on the status of these efforts, including: